Uterus While Pregnant – Size, Functions & Healthy Tips

 Function of Uterus in Pregnancy

 Pregnancy is a complex process requiring a good niche.
-There is interplay of various hormones and chemical mediators released by the brain and the uterus that need to be in perfect sync to conceive and maintain the pregnancy.
+There is an interplay of various hormones and chemical mediators released by the brain and the uterus that need to be in perfect sync to conceive and maintain the pregnancy.
 These factors include:

-- Space and support: In pregnancy the uterus provides space and a suitable environment called the amniotic sac (a water bag filled with amniotic fluid) for the foetus to grow comfortably.
+During pregnancy, the uterus provides space and a suitable environment called the amniotic sac (a water bag filled with amniotic fluid) for the foetus to grow comfortably.

-- Feedback to the brain: Through the feedback given by the uterus, the brain regulates the hormones throughout the pregnancy to keep the uterus in a relaxed state.
+Through the feedback given by the uterus, the brain regulates the hormones throughout the pregnancy to keep the uterus in a relaxed state.
 At full term, the uterus sends a feedback message to the brain that the baby is ready for the most awaited moment and that is when the hormones change and the uterus begins to contract at the onset of the labour.

-- Labour: Labour depends entirely on the efficient contraction and retraction of the uterine muscle fibres.
+Labour depends entirely on the efficient contraction and retraction of the uterine muscle fibres.
 Gradually the baby is pushed down with a progressive increase in the frequency and the strength of contractions.

-- Haemostasis: On completion of birth the uterus contracts and becomes a hard small ball.
+On completion of birth the uterus contracts and becomes a hard small ball.
 It is structured to reduce bleeding and revert to the non-pregnant state.

 Nature beautifully takes care of all the adaptations that are required in the mother’s body for a healthy pregnancy.
 The changes are in the structure (anatomical changes) and the function (physiological changes) not only in the reproductive organs but all other systems of the body.
 It is the maternal adaptation to the increasing demands of the growing foetus.